Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Background

 The threads are further organized into thread \textit{blocks} and \textit{grids} of thread blocks: \begin{itemize} \item A thread executes an instance of the kernel.
 It has a unique thread ID within its thread block, along with registers and private memory. \item A thread block is a set of threads executing the same kernel which can share data through \textit{shared memory} and perform barrier synchronization which ensures that all threads within that block reach the same instruction before continuing.
 It has a unique block ID within its grid. \item A grid is an array of thread blocks executing the same kernel.
 All the threads of the grid can also read inputs, and write results to \textit{global memory}. \end{itemize}

 At the hardware level, the blocks are distributed on an array of multi-core \textit{Streaming Multiprocessors} (SMs).
 Each SM schedules and launches the threads in groups of warps.
-Recent GPUs (such as the NVIDIA Fermi architecture) allow for up to 48 active warps per SM.
+Recent NVIDIA GPUs of family name ``\textit{Kepler}'' allow for up to 64 active warps per SM.
 The ratio of active warps to the maximum supported is called \textit{occupancy}.
-Maximizing the occupancy is important, as it helps hiding the memory latency.
+Maximizing the occupancy is important, as it helps to hide the memory latency.
 One should therefore pay attention to the usage of shared memory and registers in order to maximize occupancy.

 Another important performance consideration in programming for the CUDA architecture is \textit{coalescing} global memory accesses.
 To understand this requirement, global memory should be viewed in terms of aligned segments of 32 words of 32 bits each.
 Memory requests are serviced for one warp at a time.
 If the warp requests hit exactly one segment, the access is \textit{fully coalesced} and there will be only one memory transaction performed.
 If the warp accesses scattered locations, the accesses are \textit{uncoalesced} and there will be as many transactions as the number of hit segments.
 Consequently, a kernel should use a coalescing-friendly pattern for greater memory efficiency.